jdx/mise/README.md

           The built-in plugins only
           Normally these are not shown

+      --user
+          List installed plugins

+          This is the default behavior but can be used with --core to show core and user plugins

   -u, --urls
           Show the git url for each plugin e.g.: https://github.com/asdf-vm/asdf-node.git